Simar1300/simar1300/README.md

 ## About Me
 💼 **Aspiring Data Analyst**
-🌱 **Recently completed** a Data Analyst Internship at AtliQ Technologies
+🌱 **Recently completed** a Data Analytics Internship at AtliQ Technologies
 🎓 **B.E. in Electronics and Telecommunications Engineering** (8.54 CGPA)

 ## Tools and Technologies